-- Right-click directly on a workflow to use this context menu to: - Change the status of the target workflow (Edit | Release | Lock) - · Activate or deactivate the workflow - Rename, delete, move or duplicate the workflow - Display the Details panel for more details about the workflow - · Print the workflow - Export the workflow - Upgrade the workflow, if permitted. - Manually submit a job if the workflow is activated.
+Right-click directly on a workflow to use this context menu to:

+- Change the status of the target workflow (Edit | Release | Lock) - Activate or deactivate the workflow - Rename, delete, move or duplicate the workflow - Display the Details panel for more details about the workflow - · Print the workflow - Export the workflow in XML format, typically for archiving or transfer to another domain - Export as a Compiled Workflow Document (CWD) file, used to import into Telestream Cloud as a hosted workflow, for cloud execution - Upgrade the workflow, if permitted. - Manually submit a job if the workflow is activated.